KahinAkramHassan/KahinAkramHassan/README.md

 - 🌱 I’m currently learning Dash et al.
 - 💞️ I’m looking to collaborate on data analysis challenges
 - 📫 How to reach me - LinkedIn
-- Have not updated my git for a long time...
-Most of what I work with cannot be shared but I'll do some sample project soon..
+- Have not updated my github profile in a long time now...
+But I'm working on some sample projects such as setting up pihole, wiregaurd vpn, ubuntu server, nextcloud and my portfolio.
+All on raspberry pi kubernetes clusters.
+Will upload as soon as its finsihed, not that anyone cares :) just for me.

 <!---
 KahinAkramHassan/KahinAkramHassan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.